Applied Research and Innovation Project

 • Professional development workshops: Targeted training across four key research streams.

-• Community of practice: A collaborative network for peer support and knowledge sharing.
+• Community of Practice: A collaborative network for peer support and knowledge sharing.

-• Resource library: On-demand access to guides, webinars, and research podcasts.
+• Resource library: On-demand access to guides, webinars and research podcasts.

 Upcoming workshops and sessions